Unification of Gravity and Standard Model: Weyl-Dirac-Born-Infeld action: Introduction

-With these encouraging results, one can also add matter and consider the SM in Weyl geometry (SMW) \cite{SMW}.
-This gives an interesting Weyl gauge invariant theory that describes gravity and SM, and respects current constraints, with Starobinsky-like inflation \cite{WI1,WI3}, good fits of galaxy rotation curves \cite{Harko} and black-hole solutions \cite{Harko2}.
-However, this theory (SMW) does not seem most general or fully satisfactory since it is ultimately ``gluing'' together in a sum the actions of SM and of Weyl geometry i.e.\,Weyl quadratic gravity.
+With these encouraging results, one can also add matter and consider the SM in Weyl geometry, giving the so-called SMW \cite{SMW}.
+This is an interesting Weyl gauge invariant theory that describes gravity and SM, and respects current constraints, with Starobinsky-like inflation \cite{WI1,WI3}, good fits of galaxy rotation curves \cite{Harko} and black-hole solutions \cite{Harko2}.
+However, this theory (SMW) does not seem the most general one, since it is ultimately ``gluing'' together in a sum the (Weyl gauge invariant) actions of SM and of Weyl geometry i.e.\,Weyl quadratic gravity.
 It would be good to {\it derive} this action from a more fundamental one.

 The goal of this paper is to find a more general, unified gauge theory action implementing the Weyl gauge symmetry, beyond the SMW scenario.
-The theory should make no distinction between SM and Weyl geometry field operators (curvatures, etc), in which these fields {\it and} their derivatives must transform {\it covariantly} with respect to both SM and Weyl gauge symmetries (much like we treat SM fields with respect to SU(3)$\times$SU(2)$\times$U(1)).
+The theory should make no distinction between SM and Weyl geometry field operators (curvatures, etc), in which these fields {\it and} their derivatives must transform {\it covariantly} with respect to both SM and Weyl gauge symmetries (much like SM fields do with respect to SU(3)$\times$SU(2)$\times$U(1)).
 External and internal symmetries must be treated on equal footing in building the action.

 Such unified gauge theory can be realized by a version of Dirac-Born-Infeld action \cite{D,BI,DBI} due to {\it both} SM and Weyl geometry, called here Weyl-Dirac-Born-Infeld (WDBI).
-The WDBI action is a $d$-dimensional space-time integral of $\sqrt{\det A_{\mu\nu}}$ where $A_{\mu\nu}$ is a linear combination of operators of mass dimension 2, that are SM and Weyl gauge invariant; these operators are products of fields of SM and of Weyl geometry (curvatures) and their covariant derivatives.
+The WDBI action is a space-time integral in $d=4-2\epsilon$ dimensions of $\sqrt{\det A_{\mu\nu}}$ where $A_{\mu\nu}$ is a linear combination of operators of mass dimension 2, that are SM and Weyl gauge invariant; these operators are products of fields of SM and of Weyl geometry (curvatures) and of their covariant derivatives.
 This action gives a unified framework of internal (SM) and external (Weyl) gauge symmetries, with manifest covariance/invariance with respect to both symmetries.
-Obviously, this action is more general than a sum of Weyl invariant SM and Weyl quadratic actions.
-It also shows some (vague) similarities to a D-brane effective action.
+Obviously, this action is more general than a sum of a Weyl gauge invariant version of SM action and of Weyl geometry action (Weyl quadratic gravity).